Chrissie Tiller asks if this could be a new way forward for UK arts?

-Reaching out to artists and collaborators who belong to the working class, LGBQT, disabled, refugee communities they make most of their work with, they chose to invite people to wonder ‘what social arts practice might begin to mean in the absence of the social.’
+Reaching out to artists and collaborators who belong to the working class, LGBTQ+, disabled and refugee communities they make most of their work with, Heart of Glass chose to invite people to wonder ‘what social arts practice might begin to mean in the absence of the social.’
 Centred on notions of ‘care’ and questions of how we ‘recognise’ and ‘value’ it, the responses to this call not only highlighted the precariousness and vulnerability of so many artists, in these times as in any time, but also their ability to begin to imagine ‘a world that is otherwise’.

-Another will create a ‘wild’ and environmentally ‘political’ circus show in a small yard, while one project explores fetishising objects, like ‘ironing boards and hoovers,’ that young mothers had identified as the clichés of women’s roles and turning them into strong totemic figures.
+Another will create a ‘wild’ and environmentally ‘political’ circus show in a small yard, while one project explores fetishising objects (‘ironing boards and hoovers,’ that young mothers had identified as the clichés of women’s roles) and turning them into strong totemic figures.